sccn/sccn.github.io/others/EEGLAB_Extensions.md

     models from subject MR head images and/or from an MNI template brain model warps to measured electrode positions.

-- **[PACTools](https://github.com/sccn/PACTools)**: The Event-Related PACTools is an EEGLAB plug-in to compute phase-amplitude coupling in single-subject data.
+- **[PACTools](https://github.com/sccn/PACTools)**: The Event-Related PACTools is an EEGLAB plugin to compute phase-amplitude coupling in single-subject data.
 In addition to traditional methods to compute PAC, the plugin includes the Instantaneous and Event-Related implementation of the Mutual Information Phase-Amplitude Coupling Method (MIPAC).

 -   **[PACT](http://sccn.ucsd.edu/wiki/PACT):** PACT is an EEGLAB extension for computing cross-frequency phase-amplitude coupling.